Are you looking for an elegant dog that is slim as a supermodel yet fast as lightning, and one of the oldest breeds on the planet?

 Early socialization makes sure that your puppy grows into a well-rounded Saluki.

-Also, in general, they do get along with other dogs quite nicely and won’t bark or chase smaller dogs or even cats in its own household.
+Also, in general, they do get along with other dogs quite nicely and won’t bark or chase smaller dogs or even cats in their own household.

 However, they do prefer the company of their own breed or at least another member of the sighthound group.